-A police canine that is properly trained and handled, provides police officers with not only a greatly enhanced search tool but one of the finest non-lethal aids in the prevention and detection of crime.
-The Unit is comprised of two canine teams whose purpose is to provide the maximum amount of safety to officers, citizens, and suspects while investigating criminal activities especially in instances of felony offenses.
-The proper use of a canine unit has been scientifically shown to reduce the number of officer involved shootings in a police department.
+A properly trained and handled police canine can be an incredible asset within a police department.
+Police canines provide law enforcement officers with an enhanced search tool that can aid officers in the detection and prevention of crime.
+The Garland Police K-9 Unit is comprised of two canine teams designed to provide the maximum amount of safety to officers, citizens, and suspects during the investigation of criminal activities.
+They are especially helpful in the investigation of felony criminal offenses.
+The proper use of a canine unit has been shown to reduce the number of officer involved shootings as it provides a non-lethal aid for the department.

-Public education is also an important element of the K-9 Unit.
-Officers conduct public demonstrations for schools, as well as civic and community organizations on a regular basis.
-The K-9 Unit also coordinates and provides training for various agencies within the region.
+Public education is another important element of the K-9 Unit.
+The K-9 officers conduct public demonstrations for schools, civic agencies, and community organizations on a regular basis.

-The Garland Police Canine Unit was formally formed in 1986 by a Federal Grant to help assist in the prevention of building burglaries.
-The unit was started by Officer David Swavey with K-9 Lord and Officer Andy Bell with K-9 Bingo.
+The Garland Police K-9 Unit was officially formed in 1986 by a Federal Grant to help assist in the prevention of building burglaries.
+The K-9 Unit was started by Officer David Swavey with K-9 Lord and Officer Andy Bell with K-9 Bingo.

 Canine Unit Officers